0xdreadnaught/Unoriginal-Rice-Patty/README.md

 research.
 Honda will not respond to me, or seemingly anyone attempting to report this security MAJOR flaw.

 ## How Honda Can Fix This
-Honda must implement a "rolling code" system into their vehicles' list of security measures.
+Honda tried implementing a "rolling code" system to their keyfobs on varios make/models to prevent this type of replay attack.
 Rolling code systems have been around since 1995 and work very well against hackers.
-Honda has seemingly never implemented this security measure, leaving them very far behind in the race toward a secure technological future.
+Honda has seemingly implemented this security measure randomly on their vehicles while using a rolling code system on others with no clear dilineation as to why.
+This leaves a lot of Honda vehicles vulnerable when they didn't need to be.
 As far as I can tell, this isn't easily "patchable".
-Honda can begin to implement security measures in future vehicles, however it doesn't seem likely that they will go back and fix this security issue in older models.
+And even if they were to push the rolling code system out, that too is vulnerable now, [CVE-2021-46145](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-46145).

 ## Epilogue
 I am very interested in community feedback!
 Feel free to contact me with more research, information, or questions!